Natural Ways To Stop Cats Pooping In Your Garden Without Harming Them

 It’s also possible to invest in a commercial repellent because these will imitate the smell of a predator’s urine.

-However, you need to ensure that these commercial cat repellents are organic and non-toxic, so no other wildlife are hurt or your plants are damaged.
+However, you need to ensure that these commercial cat repellents are organic and non-toxic, so no other wildlife are hurt, or your plants are damaged.

-Be aware though that smells will fade over time so you will need to replenish them regularly.
+Be aware though that smells will fade over time, so you will need to replenish them regularly.

-How to use water to prevent cats pooping
+Using water to prevent cats pooping

 Gardeners and homeowners can also consider water warfare though this is only really practical for your own pet – aiming water at a persistent culprit that belongs to a neighbour, for example, may lead to a falling out.